Skip to main content

 FAQ

 Aligning the protocol’s payout obligations with its native token frees the BondVault from holding 1:1 USDC reserves against the entire outstanding face value.
-USDC reserves still exist (used by the marketplace and partial liquidity needs), but redemption mints LUMINA.
-See “Why ERC-1155 bonds” for the full reasoning.
+USDC reserves still exist (used by the marketplace), but redemption mints LUMINA.
+See “Why ERC-1155 bonds”.

 Yes.
 ClaimBond is ERC-1155 — list any amount ≤ balance and keep the remainder for redemption.